 “I told her once I wasn’t good at anything.
 She told me survival is a talent.”

 Survival is a Talent is now on Patreon!
 HUGE thanks to Abby Whittredge, Daniel Watts, Emily Deibler and Richter Sundeen for supporting this blog and helping raise mental illness awareness!
-One of the many purposes of our Patreon is to reach the goal of paying our valued contributors.
+One of the many purposes of our Patreon is to pay our contributors.

 Some links on this site may be affiliate links.
-This helps us remain afloat and keep fighting mental illness stigma.
+This helps our website remain afloat and keep raising awareness.
 Thank you!